JonDunlap/My-Mac-Setup/README.md

 ## Github Student Developer Pack

 An amazing pack of software, tools, websites, learning material and more that is constantly updated to provide amazing value to students.
-Items are either offered free or at severly discounted prices to students.
+Items are either offered free or at severely discounted prices to students.

 - Go to [GitHub Education](https://education.github.com/pack) to register with your student email.
 You can use an already created GitHub account you just have to link it with your University.
 - Once registered you have access to a wealth of resources to help you develop as a developer.